 Parking for the Mount Rose Hiking Trail:

 Parking for the Mount Rose hiking trail is straightforward.
-Drive to the top of Mount Rose Highway (from Incline Village or Reno) and park in the huge lot at the top.
+Drive to the top of Mount Rose Highway from either Incline Village or Reno.
+Then park in the huge lot at the top.

 The lot is free to use and there are toilets located near the trailhead.